Magyartanulas/magyartanulas.github.io/conditional_mood.md

 `lehet` is interesting as it is used frequently as it is possible.

-*Lehet, hogy nehéz lesz, de lehetetlen nem!* - (It could be/is possible, that it will be hard, but not impossible!)
+*Lehet, hogy nehéz lesz, de nem lehetetlen!* - (It could be/is possible, that it will be hard, but not impossible!)

 Finally, you can combine the conditional mood with `-hat, -het` we get could (lit. would be allowed).